 The various aspects of the Risk Management System have been described above.
 The Risk Management Function is fulfilled by PAMIA's Risk Officer who oversees risk management; provides independent challenge; and has direct access to the Chairman of the Audit & Risk Committee.
-The Risk Management Function maintains an organisation-wide and aggregated view of the risk profile of PAMIA, including monitoring risk tolerances against appetite, and advising on how risks might impact the business singly and in combination.
+The Risk Management Function maintains an organisation-wide and aggregated view of the risk profile of PAMIA, including monitoring risk tolerances against appetite, and advising on how risks might affect the business singly and in combination.
 Much of this work is done through stress testing and scenario analysis for the ORSA process in collaboration with the Actuarial Function.
+Responsibilities of the Risk Management Function are contained in PAMIA's Risk Management Framework.

-The organisation chart that appears in section B.1.5: "Reporting lines and responsibilities" features the reporting and responsibility lines for the Risk Function.
 The integration of risk management processes with business activities is performed through the requirement for business function heads who are also risk owners on the Business Risk Assessment to focus on risk management on an ongoing basis whilst ensuring that the risks for which they are responsible remain within risk tolerance.
-This demonstrates the proactive application of risk management techniques to support the business processes and decision-making for which they are also responsible in their day-to-day insurance business activities.
+This demonstrates the proactive application of risk management techniques to support the business processes and decision-making for which they are responsible in their day-to-day insurance business activities.